karanjeet-singh-ub/twilio/README.md

 built on ruby 2.2; rails 4.2

+Running the app:

+Pre-requirements:
+  ngrok - to deploy on the internet; https://ngrok.com/ redis-server; sudo apt-get install redis-server

+commands are:
+  bundle install
+  rails s
+  redis-server
+  bundle exec sidekiq
+  ./ngrok http 3000

+now that the webapp is hosted publically, we can use the url at Twilio we configure the app now.

 config.application.rb holds:

 1. Twilio number (config.twilio_number)
-2. host_url (config.host_url); same to be used in the Twilio account for calls.
+2. host_url (config.host_url); same to be used in the Twilio account for calls. this the ngrok hosted url.
+3. twilio account sid, auth token are in config/secrets.yml

-application can be launched and deployed on ngork at the same port ./ngrok http 3000 url for phase 1 is <hostname:port>/ivr/welcome url for phase 2 and 3 is the default page.
+url for phase 1 is <hostname:port>/ivr/welcome
+url for phase 2 and 3 is the default page.

-twilio account sid, auth token are in config/secrets.yml
+After filling in the config parameter, we run the app in production mode:

+rails s -e production